Ford Transit Connect van review

 Ford has managed to inject the whole of the Transit van range with the same responsive, composed handling that has made its passenger cars such a joy to drive over recent years.

 The Transit Connect is no exception to this, thanks to its running gear which is shared with the Focus Mk3.
-There's accurate, well weighted steering and impressive body control helping make it one of the best vans in the class to drive.
-The unladen ride is on the firm side but the suspension takes the edge off the bumps with impressive suppleness and never becomes crashy, even over major craters in the surface.
+There's accurate, well weighted steering and impressive body control, which helps make it one of the best vans in the class to drive.
+The unladen ride is on the firm side, but the suspension takes the edge off the bumps with impressive suppleness and never becomes crashy, even over major craters in the surface.

-The diesel engine is strong too, although, not quite as outstanding in the class as the driving dynamics.
-The 1.5 TDCi packs a punch in top-spec 120 guise, and the six-speed gearbox boosts its flexibility, too.
+The diesel engine is strong too, although not quite as outstanding in the class as the driving dynamics.
+The 1.5 EcoBlue packs a punch in top-spec 120 guise, and the six-speed gearbox boosts its flexibility, too.

 Cab and Interior

-Inside the Transit Connect is a roomy cabin with an abundance of headroom and some clever storage options.
-Much of the switchgear will be familiar to Ford Fiesta and Focus passenger car owners and the chunky, angular design theme is carried over from the exterior.
+Inside the Transit Connect is a roomy two-seater cabin with an abundance of headroom and some clever storage options.
+Much of the switchgear will be familiar to Ford Fiesta and Focus passenger car owners, and the chunky, angular design theme is carried over from the exterior.

-Storage in the cab is good too, with the large overhead shelf combining with door pockets, a glovebox and a central storage area between the seats and a handy lidded cubby above the dials to provide plenty of options for keeping the cab tidy.
-Higher spec Transit Connects get a flexible dual passenger seat option, with the middle seat able to flip up to provide extra storage or fold down to create a writing desk.
+Storage in the cab is good too, with the large overhead shelf combining with door pockets, a glovebox, a central storage area between the seats and a handy lidded cubby above the dials to provide plenty of options for keeping the cab tidy.
+The Transit Connect has a flexible dual passenger seat option, with the middle seat able to flip up to provide extra storage or fold down to create a writing desk.
 However, it's not that spacious when used as a seat – shoulder and hip space is very tight for all three occupants across the cabin.

 Load area dimensions